django/asgiref/specs/www.rst

 This spec has had two versions:

 * ``2.0``: The first version of the spec, released with ASGI 2.0
-* ``2.1``: Added the ``headers`` key to the WebSocket Accept response.
+* ``2.1``: Added the ``headers`` key to the WebSocket Accept response

-Spec versions let you understand what the server you are using understands - if a server tells you it only supports version ``2.0`` of this spec, then sending ``headers`` with a WebSocket Accept message is an error, for example.
+Spec versions let you understand what the server you are using understands.
+If a server tells you it only supports version ``2.0`` of this spec, then sending ``headers`` with a WebSocket Accept message is an error, for example.

 They are separate from the HTTP version or the ASGI version.